-(4) Service of process shall be extended to all parts of the state and shall be served in accordance with SeL11011 I 9X 7 nl t he Code olTivil Procedure.
+(4) Service of process shall be extended to all parts of the state and shall be served in accordance with Section 1987 of the Code of Civil Procedure.
 All witnesses appearing pursuant to subpoena, other than the parties or officers or employees of the state or any political subdivision of the state, shall receive fees, and all witnesses appearing pursuant to subpoena, except the parties, shall receive mileage in the same amount and under the same circumstances as prescribed for witnesses in civil actions in a superior court.
 Fees and mileage shall be paid by the party at whose request the witness is subpoenaed.